LucasMeldrum/CART470_CapstoneProject/DesignProcessJournal/Maya'sProcessJournal2.md

 3. The Stats They Always Wanted!
 4. Data Privacy

 For the development of our final prototype, we keep these points in mind as our driving force to create a user-friendly and genuinely impactful application-- something people would really use.
-Here are our amendments:
+When interviewing and creating the next protoype we were thinking directly about fulfilling the goals we set in the firsts few weeks of this project: Designing for accountability using socialization and awareness, creating a simple and calm interface that can be checked quickly (as to not increase screen time), trying to find the barrier to lowering screen time (what do people need to see to be influenced to stop?).
+These guiding rules along side the next user insights led to these amendments in our design:

 **1. Basic App Interface Improvements**
 - We made the Stats page easier to navigate using a slider bar at the top of the page.
 We added individual day, week, and year tabs (instead of the first draft, which had day, month, and year all listed on the same page) so a user could get a better look at their long-term statistics.
 As seen in our user interviews from Week 6 and 7, our potential client base was very interested in seeing statistics from years back (a feature that is not included in IOS Screen Time tracking software).
+They expressed that seeing how time compiles over years may influence their usage.

 <div align="center">